-In an interview given by Troy Carter, CEO of Atom Factory, the company tasked by Prince’s estate to curate the music icon’s unreleased music archive, has given details of a forthcoming album to be released by Warner Bros September, 28th.
+In an interview given by Troy Carter, CEO of Atom Factory, the company tasked by Prince’s estate to curate the music icon’s unreleased music archive, has given details of a forthcoming album to be released by Warner Bros., September 28th.

-The estate’s administrators Commercia, approached Cater to prepare the first batch of songs to be released from Prince’s Paisley Park’s vault.
+The Estate’s administrators Comercia, approached Cater to prepare the first batch of songs to be released from Prince’s Paisley Park’s vault.
 He admitted the task of cataloguing and reviewing the contents of the vault is daunting, chiefly to determine the condition of the archive.
 It was not until after Prince’s death in April 2016 could the existence of the vault be confirmed, but when it was finally opened – being protected by a keypad combination, only known Prince – the collection displayed worrying signs of water damage through poor storage.

 The contents of the vault was consequently transferred to LA, to a specialist climate-controlled storage facility called Iron Mountain, where the archive is currently undergoing restoration and evaluation.
 Carter says he is still in the process of cataloguing the vault, remarking that it contains photos, videos, concert rehearsals and performances, in addition to hundreds of studio sessions of familiar and previously unknown recordings.
 In fact, everything Prince recorded, up until the early 1990s prior digitisation, has been found there.
-Including his demo versions of songs later rerecorded by other artists, such as Manic Monday.
+Including his demo versions of songs later rerecorded by other artists, including Manic Monday.

 It’s amazing, the things that are starting to surface.

 The album to be released will concentrate on a specific time-period as yet unspecified.
 Noting how Prince guarded his music and paid meticulous care over its release, Carter added his wishes would be recognised.
 So this and future releases will be given careful consideration, not only how the songs will be compiled into albums, but that the releases are managed such they do not simply swamp the market.
 It’s the first release of what could be a very long process.